Buy vs. Build (the Salesforce edition)

 - Salesforce is quite an innovative company.

-These three facts release the pressure on feature richness and offer instead capabilities you've never dreamt of (mobile, AI, IoT, ...).
-In my post "The million dollars picklist", I'm telling the story of a customization which has gone too far the custom build way when it should have simply stopped!
+These three facts remove the pressure on feature richness and, instead, offer new capabilities you've never dreamt of (mobile, AI, IoT, ...).
+In my post "The million dollars picklist", I'm telling the story of a customization which has gone too far the custom build way!
 When blocked by a feature's current limitation, don't start coding, start thinking...
 Many businesses are doing great running on non-perfect apps whereas others are struggling to grow trapped in technical debt issues.

 Heavy code has its drawbacks.
 Consider waiting...